icodeforlove/doapi/README.md

 ```

 ## Pagination
-you can pass a pagination params into any method that has a `body` or `query` argument.
+you can pass pagination params into any method that has a `body` or `query` argument.

 ```js
 api.dropletGetAll({per_page: 1, page: 2}).then(function (droplets) {